 Valmont and Isabelle roads intersect 95th Street at an “offset” intersection that requires eastbound and westbound vehicles to share the road with north-south traffic on 95th Street.
 Neither intersection is signalized leading to significant peak-hour congestion and accident rates that are among the highest of any intersection in Boulder County.

-The 95th Street Intersection Improvement Project will make operational improvements at a set of two off-set stop-controlled intersections on 95th Street.
-Work will include:
+The 95th Street Intersection Improvement Project made operational improvements at a set of two off-set stop-controlled intersections on 95th Street.
+Work included:

 - Widening 95th Street to allow for legthened center turn lane for both intersections while maintaining the standard paved shoulder width along with a southbound right-turn lane onto Valmont from 95th Street